ChrisOmics/ukbb/heritability/README.txt

 then run the scripts make_features to make a binary rbin file that you will use for the matching.

 Next run the  match_features script
-You can then run the compare baseline to calculate statistics
+You can then run the compare baseline to calculate statistics needed